PreferredAI/cbs/README.md

 3. How to collect results from different seeds: Use collect_result.sh

+4. If you find the code useful in your research, please cite:
 ```
 @inproceedings{le2018cbs,
   title={Modeling Contemporaneous Basket Sequences with Twin Networks for Next-Item Recommendation},